shekhar-jha/docker/jhash-control/README.md

 This docker build script creates a container with components that part of the control infrastructure.
-It consists of
+It consists of the following

 1. Consul
 2. Zookeeper